joegeorge022/Python-30-Day-Project/Day-17/readme.md

 ---

-##  3. Sum of Digits Using Recursion
+##  3. Sum of Digits of a Single number Using Recursion
 Define a recursive function to calculate the sum of the digits of a positive integer
 ### Do this on your own.
 You know how to.
 This was taught in class